What is Intuitive Eating?

 - Honor Your Health: Make food choices that honor your health and that you enjoy at the same time.
 Intuitive eating is not about perfection, it’s about progress.
 There isn’t one single food or meal that will cause you to be unhealthy or gain weight.
 “It is what you eat consistently over time that matters”.

 It is important to understand that this is a PROCESS.
+It is NOT a program with “X” amount of days that promises “X” results.
+It is NOT a drastic change overnight.
+It is NOT a diet!
 Learning to become an intuitive eater, or rather – reclaiming the intuitive eater you were born as, is a journey that gradually unfolds and will look different for each individual.
 So be patient and kind with yourself.